mDIS LogomDIS User Documentation

 Preparatory steps are done.
 Now actually create the VirtualBox VM.

-- Execute the Vagrantfile with
+1. Execute the Vagrantfile with vagrant up.

-- This step will create the new VirtualBox VM.ToDo: explain the steps in the Vagrantfile.
+• This step will create the new VirtualBox VM.ToDo: explain the steps in the Vagrantfile.

-- If the system hangs during the first boot, with the message:
+• If the system hangs during the first boot, with the message:

-Guest Screen ... were not restarted automatically
+Guest Screen ... were not restarted automatically,

 then there's a problem with automatically installing the VirtualBox Guest extensions.
-When the installation appears to hang: Open a second terminal on the host (with the settings of the hanging terminal), typevagrant ssh
+When the installation appears to hang: Open a second terminal on the host (with the settings of the hanging terminal), type vagrant ssh, then after successfully logging into the VM, execute

 This will reload the VirtualBox Guest additions and might help to get the shared folders working.
 Then the startup process will continue.